amis-erc20/amisdex/help/depositing-ether-and-buying-tokens-using-metamask.md

 subtitle: Depositing Ether and Buying Tokens using MetaMask
 ---

-In this tutorial, we're going to deposit Ether into UbiTok.io and use it to buy OMG tokens.
+In this tutorial, we're going to deposit Ether into KIWI Exchange and use it to buy OMG tokens.

 This version of the tutorial assumes you've installed and are using the [MetaMask Chrome Extension](https://metamask.io/).